End-of-train device

-The end of train device (ETD), sometimes referred to as an EOT, flashing rear-end device (FRED) or sense and braking unit (SBU) is an electronic device mounted on the end of freight trains in lieu of a caboose.
+The end of train device (ETD), sometimes referred to as an EOT, flashing rear-end device (FRED) or sense and braking unit (SBU) is an electronic device mounted on the end of freight trains in replacement of a caboose.
 They are divided into three categories: "dumb" units, which only provide a visible indication of the rear of the train with a flashing red taillight; "average intelligence" units with a brake pipe pressure gauge; and "smart" units, which send back data to the crew in the locomotive via radio-based telemetry.
 They originated in North America, and are also used elsewhere in the world, where they may include complete End of Train Air System (ETAS) or Sense and Brake Unit (SBU) devices.

 Tail lamps

-The earliest known method of showing the position of, and completeness of a train was by the Stockton and Darlington Railway in the 1830s.
+The earliest known method of showing the position of and completeness of a train was by the Stockton and Darlington Railway in the 1830s.
 These early references are to the use of a burning brazier on the rear of the locomotive.
 It is easy to imagine that the danger represented by this was as significant as the risks it was trying to counter.

-The Liverpool and Manchester Railway were the first to codify the requirement for a Tail Lamp in their 1840 Rules and Regulations that a Red Tail Lamp must be carried on each train.
-The purpose of this was for signallers working under the Absolute Block system to ensure that trains were complete when passing their signal box.
+The Liverpool and Manchester Railway were the first to codify the requirement for a tail Lamp in their 1840 Rules and Regulations that a red tail Lamp must be carried on each train.
+The purpose of this was for signallers working under the absolute block system to ensure that trains were complete when passing their signal box.

 Such lamps were required to be carried by the rear coach of passenger trains and, for freight trains, the brake van (caboose) until their abolition (subsequently, the rear freight wagon must carry such a lamp).
-Locomotives and Multiple Units must also display a red light at the rear, however this is usually achieved by a lamp or light built into the train.
+Locomotives and multiple units must also display a red light at the rear, however this is usually achieved by a lamp or light built into the train.